 It’s a unique Moorish name with two syllables (zu-hayr).
 It means ‘bright’ in Islam and ‘sparkling, brilliant, or shining’ in Arabic.
 Names sounding similar to Zuhayr are Zahara and Zaccaria.

-List Of Popular Moor Names For Girls:
+A List Of Moorish Names For Girls:

 It means ‘period of time’.
 The Catalan form of this name is Amatus.
 Amat is also used as a last name in some cultures and has been a famous inspiration for many names.